joe-qodes/airbnb-clone-project/README.md

 - A **Review** is written by a **User** (guest) for a specific **Property** after a booking.

+## Feature Breakdown

+The Airbnb Clone Project includes several core features that replicate the functionality of a real-world booking platform.
+Each feature plays a vital role in delivering a seamless user experience while supporting business requirements.

+- **User Management**
+  Enables users to register, log in, and manage their profiles securely.
+It also distinguishes between hosts, who list properties, and guests, who make bookings.

+- **Property Management**
+  Allows hosts to create, update, and manage property listings with details such as location, price, and availability.
+This ensures guests have accurate information when browsing for accommodations.

+- **Booking System**
+  Facilitates guests in reserving properties by selecting dates and confirming availability.
+It ensures accurate tracking of start and end dates to avoid double bookings.

+- **Review System**
+  Provides guests the ability to leave ratings and feedback for properties they have stayed in.
+This builds trust in the platform and helps future guests make informed decisions.

+- **Payment Integration**
+  Handles secure transactions linked to bookings, including tracking payment status (completed, pending, or failed).
+This ensures financial accountability between guests and hosts.

+- **Security & Authentication**
+  Implements robust authentication, authorization, and data protection measures.
+This feature safeguards sensitive information like passwords, payments, and booking details.

+- **CI/CD Pipeline Integration**
+  Automates deployment and testing processes using tools like GitHub Actions and Docker.
+This improves development efficiency and ensures stable releases.

 🚀 This repository will evolve as the project progresses, with updates on tasks, features, and documentation.